 Phishing, a type of fraud carried out through unsolicited emails, phone calls (vishing) or text messages (smishing), is becoming increasingly sophisticated.
 Read on for some tips to help you tell if they're real or not.

-Scam artists have been known to pose as financial advisors, government officials, police officers, charity workers, even family members.
+Scammers have been known to pose as financial institution employees, government officials, police officers, relatives and representatives of a not-for-profit organization.
 Their goal: to get you to give up confidential information or transfer them money.

 For example, if a real Desjardins advisor calls you or sends you an email or text, they’ll never ask you to:

 - Share personal or confidential information, like your social insurance number

 - Answer security questions

 - Provide a single-use security code. you might have been sent during the call

 If they ask you for any of this information, consider it a red flag.